DND Flyway

 The Delhi–Noida Direct Flyway or DND Flyway is India's first 8-lane wide, 7.5 km long access-controlled expressway in Delhi NCR.
 It connects Maharani Bagh and Nizamuddin on the western side to Noida (Sector-15A) and Mayur Vihar on the eastern side of the Yamuna river.
 The Noida Toll Bridge Company Limited (NTBCL) owned by IL&FS, operate and maintains it on build-own-operate-transfer (BOOT) basis.
-The expressway, which was opened to the public in January 2001 was constructed by Japan based Mitsui-Marubeni Corporation Ltd.
+The expressway, which was opened to the public in January 2001 was constructed by Japan based Mitsui-Marubeni Corporation Ltd. The length of main carriageway (MCW), including bridge on Yamuna river is 6.0 km.
+Rest 1.5 km is Mayur Vihar link (MVL), which was opened in 2008.

 DND Flyway was inaugurated four months ahead of schedule on 24 January 2001 by the then Chief Minister of Uttar Pradesh Rajnath Singh in presence of then Lt.
 Governor of Delhi Vijai Kapoor & the then Chief Minister of Delhi Sheila Dixit.
-The junction of DND Flyway and Inner Ring Road at Maharani Bagh in Delhi is the starting point of India's longest under-construction expressway i.e. Delhi–Mumbai Expressway.
+The junction of DND Flyway and Inner Ring Road at Maharani Bagh in Delhi is the starting point of India's longest expressway i.e. Delhi–Mumbai Expressway.

 History

 DND Flyway grew out of a need to bridge the growing population of Delhi with its neighboring places across the Yamuna river.
 A major portion of Delhi's population lives in the Trans-Yamuna area and there was a need to build a major connecting facility between the areas growing on both sides of the Yamuna.
 The project was the precursor to the National Highway Development Project and was approved by Government of India & Government of UP.

-An MoU was signed on April 7, 1992 between Government of Delhi, NOIDA Authority (Government of UP) and IL&FS, led by Ministry of Urban Development (now MoHUA).
+An MoU was signed on 7 April 1992 between Government of Delhi, NOIDA Authority (Government of UP) and IL&FS, led by Ministry of Urban Development (now MoHUA).